PemiCrown/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir: Create a dir called my_dir with permissions 751 in the wd;
 chgrp school hello: Change the group owner to school for the file hello;
 chown vincent:staff * : Change the owner to vincent and the group owner to staff for all the files and dirs in the wd;
+chown -h vincent:staff _hello: Change the owner and the group owner of _hello to vincent and staff respectively;